 We then looked at both the train and bus options and found that the bus would be our best bet.
 We were initially more keen on using the train since we assumed that it would be quicker and more convenient.
 But we really struggled to find train tickets online, so looked into the bus route.
 As it turns out, the bus was a much better option for us.
 It was half an hour quicker than the train and would take us directly to Vilamoura.
 The train, on the other hand, would have taken us to Faro and we would then have to find our own way to Vilamoura.

 We used CheckMyBus to book our tickets and were very impressed with the service.
 The bus was fully equipped with wi-fi and plug points to charge our electronics, the seats were comfortable and spacious and everything ran smoothly and on time.
 The best part was that the bus stop was only about a two minute walk from where we hired our car.
 We actually had no idea where we would be dropped off and were expecting to use a taxi service to get us to EuropCar.
-So this was a great stroke of luck.
+So I guess we got quite lucky.

 Getting around Algarve when staying in Vilamoura